ianarawjo/ChainForge/README.md

 We provide ongoing releases of this tool in the hopes that others find it useful for their projects.

-## Future Planned Features

-Highest priority:
-- **Improved vis and inspect nodes**: Better UX and more features, such as collapsing variable groups in response inspectors and more control over visualizations displayed in vis nodes beyond the default

-Medium-to-low priority:
-- **LMQL and Microsoft guidance nodes**: Support for prompt pipelines that involve LMQL and {{guidance}} code, esp. inspecting masked response variables.
-- **AI assistance for prompt engineering**: Spur creative ideas and quickly iterate on variations of prompts through interaction with GPT4.
-- **Compare fine-tuned to base models**: Beyond comparing between different models like Alpaca and ChatGPT, support comparison between versions of the same model (e.g., a base model and a fine-tuned one).
-Helper users detect where fine-tuning resulted in any 'breaking changes' elsewhere.
-- **Export to code**: In the future, export prompt and (potentially) chains using a programming API like LangChain.
-- **Compare across response batches**: Run an evaluator over all N responses generated for each prompt, to measure factors like variability or parseability (e.g., how many code outputs pass a basic smell test?)
-- **Collapse nodes**: Nodes should be collapseable, to save screen space.
-- **Dark mode**: A dark mode theme

-See a feature you'd like that isn't here?
-Open an [Issue](https://github.com/ianarawjo/ChainForge/issues).

 ## Inspiration and Links

 ChainForge is meant to be general-purpose, and is not developed for a specific API or LLM back-end.
 Our ultimate goal is integration into other tools for the systematic evaluation and auditing of LLMs.
 We hope to help others who are developing prompt-analysis flows in LLMs, or otherwise auditing LLM outputs.
 This project was inspired by own our use case, but also shares some comraderie with two related (closed-source) research projects, both led by [Sherry Wu](https://www.cs.cmu.edu/~sherryw/):